Gladiators (franchise): Decline

 After International Gladiators 2, the American Gladiators series ceased production due to falling ratings, although a live dinner show ran in Florida between 1996 and 1998.
-The UK and Australia continued to produce their own editions of the show, with the UK continuing to add new events to its roster (retiring some due to safety reasons) with Australia adding events from the UK series in its second and third series.
+The United Kingdom and Australia continued to produce their own editions of the show, with the UK continuing to add new events to its roster (retiring some due to safety reasons) with Australia adding events from the British series in its second and third series.

-In 1996, the UK and Australia faced each other again in 'the Ashes 2' this time held in the UK Gladiator arena and an Australia vs. Russia mini series was filmed in Australia with two of the Russian Gladiators who had appeared in International Gladiators 2 appearing alongside new faces.
-After both of the mini series were filmed and aired, the Australian show was cancelled due to falling ratings, even though plans for a fourth domestic series had commenced, which would include a brand new event that would be exclusive to Australia.
+In 1996, the United Kingdom and Australia faced each other again in 'the Ashes 2' this time held in the UK Gladiator arena and an Australia vs. Russia mini-series was filmed in Australia with two of the Russian Gladiators who had appeared in International Gladiators 2 appearing alongside new faces.
+After both of the mini-series were filmed and aired, the Australian show was cancelled due to falling ratings, even though plans for a fourth domestic series had commenced, which would include a brand-new event that would be exclusive to Australia.
 A third series of International Gladiators was planned to be filmed in Australia, but this was cancelled after ITV and LWT refused to finance another series.
 A third Ashes series was also planned for 1997, but this was also cancelled by the time the UK's sixth domestic series aired.

 In 1997, South Africa competed against the UK in the Springbok Challenge held in the UK Gladiator arena, despite the fact that they did not have their own domestic series.
 Only one of the South African Gladiators who appeared in International Gladiators 2 appeared.

-In 1998, there were plans for the show to have a massive overhaul, but this was cancelled after it was announced that the UK series was to be axed due to falling ratings.
-A final mini series in which past champions competed was filmed instead.
+In 1998, there were plans for the show to have a massive overhaul, but this was cancelled after it was announced that the British series was to be axed due to falling ratings.
+A final mini-series in which past champions competed was filmed instead.
 It was at this time that South Africa finally began production of their own series and in 2000, a team of UK Gladiators and contenders went over to film the Springbok Challenge 2, a series filmed exclusively for South African TV only.